-- Reviewing meeting minutes for compliance with the Open Public Meetings Act - Inquiring as to internal controls over assets, revenues, and disbursements - Verifying that annual reports submitted to our Office were complete and filed timely in compliance with state law - Reviewing the District's annual revenues and expenditures for unusual transactions or trends - Corroborating financial information reported by the District by comparing its annual revenues, expenditures, and cash and investment balances to third-party sources - Reviewing expenditures for indications of unusual activities, excessive Board of Commissioners compensation, conflicts of interest, or procurement requirements.
-Based on that review, we compared selected expenditures with supporting invoices and voucher approvals to verify their validity and completeness. - Evaluating the District's financial information for indications of financial distress - Reviewing the District's payroll to ensure payroll related expenditures are adequately supported and correctly calculated.
+- Reviewing meeting minutes for compliance with the Open Public Meetings Act - Inquiring as to internal controls over assets, revenues, and disbursements - Verifying that annual reports submitted to our Office were complete and filed timely in compliance with state law - Reviewing the District's annual revenues and expenditures for unusual transactions or trends - Corroborating financial information reported by the District by comparing reported revenues, expenditures, and cash and investment balances to third-party sources - Reviewing expenditures, including credit card transactions for indications of unusual activities, excessive Board of Commissioners compensation, conflicts of interest, or procurement requirements.
+Based on that review, we compared selected expenditures with supporting invoices and voucher approvals to verify their validity and completeness. - Evaluating the District's financial information for indications of financial distress - Reviewing payroll transactions for adequate support and accurate calculations - Reviewing utility billing and cash receipting processes and procedures - Reviewing imprest account activity for indications of unusual transactions and compliance